 F A Q 'S

-Please see below a list of all current rescheduled and cancelled events.
-The Ticket Store bookers will have been informed by email or phone.
-If you have any questions about your tickets for any postponed or cancelled events please email firstname.lastname@example.org
+Please CLICK HERE for a list of Live performances scheduled at Plymouth Pavilions.
+A list of cancelled and rescheduled performances is available below.
+The Ticket Store bookers will have been informed of any changes to their tickets by email or phone.
+If you have any queries about your tickets for any postponed or cancelled events please email email@example.com .

 For official Government guidelines on Covid-19 please visit www.gov.uk/coronavirus